 Applicants with relevant professional qualifications or extensive professional experience will also be considered on a case by case basis.

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Media and Communications Extended degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Journalism (including foundation year) BA (Hons).

 These requirements may be varied in individual cases as prospective students will be invited to an interview.